 - One membership - includes access to ALL of NatureGlo's online MathArt and science courses.

-- Foster rich community interaction via chat, comments, teacher/student email and bi-monthly live classes.
+- Foster rich community interaction via chat, comments, teacher/student email and a private parent Facebook group.

 - Student work/project feedback from myself and the rest of the student members.